SysKitTeam/docs-monitor/product-updates/syskit-8-2-release-note.md

 ---
-description: This article describes all new features, improvements and bug fixes delivered in SysKit 2016 R2 – 8.2.0.
+description: This article describes all new features, improvements and bug fixes delivered in Syskit 2016 R2 – 8.2.0.
 ---

-# SysKit 2012 R2 8.2.0 Release Note
+# Syskit 2012 R2 8.2.0 Release Note

-We have shipped SysKit 2016 R2 – 8.2.0.
+We have shipped Syskit 2016 R2 – 8.2.0.
 This minor release brings new features and improvements.

-The SysKit team stepped up the capabilities of the **PowerShell Script Wizard** with **PowerShell script modules**, and the team has continued to add features and improve other functionality in SysKit 2016 R2 – 8.2.0.
+The Syskit team stepped up the capabilities of the **PowerShell Script Wizard** with **PowerShell script modules**, and the team has continued to add features and improve other functionality in Syskit 2016 R2 – 8.2.0.
 We’ll highlight the features and some of the key improvements.
 To dig out more details, read this release note.

-SysKit’s **PowerShell Script Wizard** includes significant new features that extend its use, improve its usability, and allow you to control and manage Windows-based environments more easily and comprehensively.
+Syskit’s **PowerShell Script Wizard** includes significant new features that extend its use, improve its usability, and allow you to control and manage Windows-based environments more easily and comprehensively.
 The major improvements are in the areas of **importing** and **referencing** PowerShell script **modules** and script **scheduling**.
 Now you can specify the PowerShell **script type** you wish to create and categorize the **report** and **management** scripts so you can more easily manage large amounts of different scripts.

 [Click here to download the new release.](https://www.syskit.com/products/monitor/download)